kowabunga-cloud/kowabunga-cloud.github.io/content/en/docs/admin-guide/create-kiwi.md

         - 10.50.209.2/24
 ```

 You'll need to ensure that the MAC addresses and host and gateway IP addresses are correctly set, depending on your setup.
-Once done, you can do the same for the alternate **Kiwi** instance in **ansible/inventories/host_vars/10.50.101.2.yml** file file.
+Once done, you can do the same for the alternate **Kiwi** instance in **ansible/inventories/host_vars/10.50.101.2.yml** file.

 Extend the **ansible/inventories/group_vars/kiwi/main.yml** file with the following to ensure generic settings are propagated to all **Kiwi** instances: